-- Extracted key information about interventional study methods and results using 'Evibase', NGC's purpose-built software.
+- Identified potentially relevant studies for each review question from the relevant search results by reviewing titles and abstracts.
+Full papers were then obtained. - Reviewed full papers against prespecified inclusion and exclusion criteria to identify studies that addressed the review question in the appropriate population, and reported on outcomes of interest (review protocols are included in an appendix to each of the evidence reports). - Critically appraised relevant studies using the appropriate study design checklist as specified in the NICE guidelines manual.2 Risk prediction studies were critically appraised using the PROBAST checklist. - Extracted key information about interventional study methods and results using 'Evibase', NGC's purpose-built software.
 Evibase produces summary evidence tables, including critical appraisal ratings.
 Key information about non-interventional study methods and results was manually extracted onto standard evidence tables and critically appraised separately (evidence tables are included in an appendix to each of the evidence reports). - Generated summaries of the evidence by outcome.
-Outcome data were combined, analysed and reported according to study design: - Randomised data were meta-analysed where appropriate and reported in GRADE profile tables. - Data from non-randomised studies were presented as a range of values in GRADE profile tables or meta-analysed if appropriate. - Prognostic data were meta-analysed where appropriate and reported in GRADE profile tables. - Diagnostic data studies were meta-analysed where appropriate or presented as a range of values in adapted GRADE profile tables - Qualitative data were synthesised across studies and presented as summary statements with accompanying GRADE CERQual ratings for each review finding. - A sample of a minimum of 10% of the abstract lists of the first 3 sifts by new reviewers and those for complex review questions (for example, prognostic reviews) were doublesifted by a senior research fellow and any discrepancies were rectified.
+Outcome data were combined, analysed and reported according to study design: - Randomised data were meta-analysed where appropriate and reported in GRADE profile tables. - Risk stratification data were presented for each study separately and reported in adapted GRADE profile tables. - A sample of a minimum of 10% of the abstract lists of the first 3 sifts by new reviewers and those for complex review questions (for example, prognostic reviews) were double-sifted by a senior research fellow and any discrepancies were rectified.
 All of the evidence reviews were quality assured by a senior research fellow.
 This included checking: - o papers were included or excluded appropriately - o a sample of the data extractions - o correct methods were used to synthesise data - o a sample of the risk of bias assessments.